Updated October 2024

 As with other physical and medical examinations, you should only ask job applicants to take a drug test after you make a conditional offer.
 You’ll need to adhere to state rules about drug tests, and you should take into account any ADA requirements for the candidate.

-Benefits of Pre-Employment Testing in the Hiring Process
+3 Benefits of Pre-Employment Testing in the Hiring Process

-1. Speeding Up the Hiring Process
+1. A Streamlined Hiring Process

-2. Helping to Reduce Bias
+2. Reduced Bias

 We all have unconscious biases, and pre-employment tests can help reduce them.
 The test data is objective and makes it easy to compare one candidate against another.
 If an unsuccessful candidate challenges your hiring decision, the test data can help you make it clear why they weren’t chosen.

-3. More Useful Interviews
+3. More Effective Interviews

 Pre-employment tests give you insights into each candidate’s strengths, weaknesses, and experiences.
 You can use this insight when deciding on interview questions, perhaps asking a candidate to go into more detail about something they briefly described in the pre-employment test.